-If you eliminate that, then you get massive gains in efficiency, productivity, morale, less absenteeism and less problems in general.
-Once you get frustration in a role you get disengagement, and that’s what you want to avoid if you want good productivity levels.
+If you eliminate that, then you get massive gains in efficiency, productivity, morale, less absenteeism and fewer problems in general.
+Once you get frustrated in a role you get disengaged, and that’s what you want to avoid if you want good productivity levels.

 Q: And how do you foster employee engagement?